schwilklab/lab-resources/field-work-checklist.md

 For all trips
 -------------

+  - pens and sharpies
-  - GPSs - check batteries and waypoints
+  - GPSs - check batteries and load waypoints
-  - extra batteries (AA for GPS and decagon, AAA for some headlamps)
+  - extra batteries (AA for GPS and decagon, AAA for some headlamps).
   - radios and chargers
   - lab field laptop if needed
   - field notebooks --- rite-n-rain
-  - pens and sharpies
   - plastic bags, ziplocks seed collecting bags
   - calipers
   - meter tapes
   - clipboards and data sheets
-  - shovel
-  - camera NO LAB CAMERA YET
   - Field guides (Muller oak paper, Powell, etc)
+  - plant press if collecting

 For climate sensors and soil moisture
 -------------------------------------